On the night of November 8th, I watched Donald Drumpf’s victory shake the world from overseas.

 Around the world, people protested in solidarity against the drastic measure that was put in place last Friday.
 Third year Anna Combe, a student at the University of Bristol, attended a march there.

 “It was a subdued but very, very emotive event with activist talking, singing and reading out poetry.
-The message was very clear – the treatment of refugees is awful and many feel that Theresa May’s lack of action is equated to complicity,” Combe said, addressing Theresa May’s failure to publicly condemn Trump’s actions.
+The message was very clear – the treatment of refugees is awful and many feel that Theresa May’s lack of action is equated to complicity,” Combe said, addressing Theresa May’s failure to publicly condemn Drumpf’s actions.

-“Trump has led to what I can only describe as political outrage and shock among students here,” Combe said, “People talk about him nearly every day especially after how heavy last week was with executive orders and new legislation.”
+“Drumpf has led to what I can only describe as political outrage and shock among students here,” Combe said, “People talk about him nearly every day especially after how heavy last week was with executive orders and new legislation.”

-Trump’s ideology sparks anxieties about its implementation in other countries.
+Drumpf’s ideology sparks anxieties about its implementation in other countries.
 Marine Le Pen, President of the National Front in France, currently leads in the French presidential race and follows similar conservative populist sentiments.

-Trump’s influence on social and economic matters has the ability to cause waves worldwide.
+Drumpf’s influence on social and economic matters has the ability to cause waves worldwide.
 Combe believes that presenting a strong front against his actions is part of our duty as citizens.

 “The best thing about democracy is that it gives everyone a voice and the chance to have their own opinions,” Combe said.